mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 Cognitive Services can be used to infuse your apps, websites and bots with intelligent algorithms to see, hear, speak, understand and interpret your user needs through natural methods of communication.

-There are five main categories of the available Cognitive Services:
+There are five main categories for the available Cognitive Services:
 - **Vision**: Image-processing algorithms to identify, caption and moderate your pictures
 - **Knowledge**: Map complex information and data in order to solve tasks such as intelligent recommendations and semantic search
 - **Language**: Allow your apps to process natural language with pre-built scripts, evaluate sentiment and learn how to recognize what users want